Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Binary Neural Networks for VPR

 \subsection{Depth Reduction}

-The primary motivation for depth reduction is to save even more memory.
-Networks for classification are deep and can have dozens of convolution levels \cite{khan2020survey}.
+The primary motivation for depth reduction is to decrease the number of a model's parameters.
+Networks for classification are deep and can have dozens of convolutional levels \cite{khan2020survey}.
 However, VPR is a different task and we empirically found that it is possible to achieve good performance with fewer layers and weights.
 Not only the model size but also the computational efficiency of the network benefits from depth reduction.
-For example, our best model is obtained by removing the two intermediate convolution layers from an AlexNet-like CNN as as shown in Figure \ref{fig:depth_reduction}.A.
-This operation decreases by $66\%$ the convolution weights amount yielding both model size and MACs reduction.
+For example, our best model is obtained by removing the two intermediate convolutional layers from an AlexNet-like CNN as shown in Fig. \ref{fig:depth_reduction}.A.
+This operation decreases by $66\%$ the weights amount yielding significant model size and MACs reduction (Table \ref{tab:memory_floppy}).
+In our experiments, the network resulting from depth reduction is denoted by ShallowNet (Fig. \ref{fig:steps}).